Monty/IMDb_xref/README.md

 The "AssociatedTitles" is generated from the "Known For" section of a persons IMDb page.
 It only lists up to four shows for each person, and they may not be the ones you expected.

+#### Add a Filmography

+If your focus is on people rather than shows, it's simple to add a filmography.
+Run **createFilmography.sh** with the name or names you are interested in.
+Filmographies are created in subdirectories so they will not overload the primary directory.
+You'll have the opportunity to review results before committing.
+If you are just playing around, answer no to relevant prompts, or `rm -rf` the directory when you're done.

 ### Automate the entire process